TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 2/John 2.7.md

 ---

-Jesus saith unto them, Fill the waterpots with water.
-And they filled them up to the brim.
+Jesus said to them, "Fill the water pots with water."
+They filled them up to the brim.